What are Income Funds?

-Income funds take initiatives to deliver good returns whether the interest rate declines or increases.
+Income funds take initiatives to deliver good returns, whether the interest rate declines or increases.
 They do so by attempting to earn incomes by holding the investments until maturity.
-Alternatively, they try to earn gains by disposing of off the investments if the price of such investments increases.
+Alternatively, they try to make gains by disposing of off the investments if the price of such investments increases.
 The value of the fund may be determined by way of Net Asset Value (NAV).
 These funds diversify their investments by investing both in stocks as well as bonds.
-Generally, when the value of the stock decreases, the value of bonds goes up and vice-versa.
+Generally, when the value of the inventory decreases, the amount of bonds goes up and vice-versa.

-A fund has a total asset value of $20 billion as of 31st March 2019 and investments are made by the fund in high dividend-paying stocks.
-The fund makes quarterly payout in the form of dividends at the rate of 10% to its investors.
+A fund has a total asset value of $20 billion as of 31st March 2019, and the fund makes investments in high dividend-paying stocks.
+The fund makes quarterly payout in dividends at the rate of 10% to its investors.

 The income funds may come in different forms.
 The investors may choose the fund based on their requirements and the features of the fund.
 There are four types –

 Such funds are considered to be very safe, and also the return provided by these funds is lower.
 Money market funds invest in certificate of deposits, short-term treasury bills, and commercial papers.
 The prices of funds do not face significant changes.

 Bonds funds are those funds that make their investments in government as well as corporate bonds.
 As far as government bonds are concerned, there is no risk involved and thus are relatively safer.
 But the returns are also limited for government bonds.
 Corporate bonds carry a certain degree of risk, and as a result, a high rate of interest is offered by such funds.